tarek-clarke/resilient-rap-framework/README.md

 👉 [**tarekclarke.substack.com**](https://tarekclarke.substack.com)

+> **Note:** This repository is actively tracked for usage patterns to support my PhD research.

 ## 🚀 Current Research & Traction (Feb 2026)

 This framework is currently undergoing industrial validation and academic review.